zahiruldu/global.hackathon/Teams/Borzik/ABOUT.md

 About me
 ===========================

-I'm full stack web developer from Ukraine, and I've worked for more than 1000 hours at oDesk already.
-I love what I do.
+I'm full stack web developer from Ukraine with over 3 years of web development experience.
+I like that job very much.
+I didn't find a team for myself, so it's a solo, but I'll do my best to deliver really interesting application.

 #### Languages I use:
 - Ruby